 The principles ensure that organizations utilizing OBA keep all data safe and secure, as well as carefully and appropriately handling any data pertaining to sensitive issues or groups.
 Industry players committed themselves to accountability and establishing complaint handling systems for concerned users.

 How Does Online Behavioral Advertising Work?

-If you were thinking about buying a puppy, you might have made a bunch of various searches in order to work out how to care for the puppy.
+If you were thinking about buying a puppy, you might have made a bunch of various searches in order to find out how best to care for a new dog.

-A little later on, you might find yourself looking into your favorite film, and you’ll see an advert pop up for a pet subscription box.
-This advert has been presented to you because you, and other people with similar interests to you, have shown interest in puppies.
-This is great, because it can make your online experience more interesting with adverts that are tailored to you!
+Subsequently, whilst browsing another site, you may be presented with an advert for a pet subscription box.
+This advert will have likely been presented to you because you, and other people with similar interests to you, have shown interest in pet dogs.

-This type of technology is only available on the internet – normal billboards that you might see when you’re out and about aren’t able to adapt to you in this way.
-The adverts you see online are more interesting, and as an added plus, you don’t have to see as many adverts for products that you don’t enjoy!
+This type of ad-targeting is only available on the internet – normal billboards that you might see when you’re out and about aren’t able to adapt to you in this way.
+The adverts you see online are potentially more interesting for you and more targeted and cost-effective for the advertiser.

-Online behavioral advertising is a method of presenting consumers with advertisements that are more relevant to your individual interests when visiting websites.
+Online behavioral advertising helps present consumers with advertisements that are more relevant to individual interests through the collation of past browsing behavior.